includebraga/website/README.md

 Due to issues with Netlify, it's better to use `npm` instead of `yarn`.
 So, to contribute to this repository simply clone it and run `npm install`.

-For development purposes you should run `npm run development`, and then visit the website at `localhost:8000`.
+For development purposes you should run `npm run develop`, and then visit the website at `localhost:8000`.
 This command auto compiles the source code with hot reloading enabled.